-- BE IT ENACTED BY THE TENNESSEE YMCA YOUTH IN GOVERNMENT: Section 1: Terms used in this act, unless the context requires otherwise, shall be defined as follows: - 5 HOPE Scholarship a State scholarship awarded to college students, - 6 funded by the Tennessee Education Lottery Scholarship Program - 7 General Assembly Merit Scholarship a scholarship that provides a - 8 supplement of up to \$1,500 for students who achieve a 29 or higher on - 9 the ACT and maintain a minimum of a 3.75 GPA in high school - 10 Lottery a means of raising money by selling numbered tickets and giving - 11 prizes to the holders of numbers drawn at random - 12 Powerball an American lottery game offered by 44 states, the District of - 13 Columbia, Puerto Rico and the U.S. Virgin Islands - 14 Tennessee Promise a scholarship and mentoring program covering - 15 tuition and fees not covered by the Pell grant, the HOPE scholarship, or - 16 state student assistance funds, able to be used at any of the state's - 17 community colleges, colleges of applied technology, or other institution - 18 offering an associate's degree program - 19 Pell Grant provides need-based grants to low-income high school - 20 graduates to promote access to postsecondary education - 21 - 22 Section 2: Currently, of every dollar spent on a Powerball ticket, 50 cents 23 goes backs to prizes, while 42.2 cents goes to education.
-Additionally, a - 23 goes backs to prizes, while 42.2 cents goes to education.
-Additionally, 24 little over six cents goes to the company selling the ticket, and the - remaining penny is returned to the company running the Powerball. - 26 Despite the fact that the purpose of the lottery is to raise money for - 27 education, the largest amount of money goes to prizes. - 28 - 29 Section 3: Currently, the HOPE scholarship for a four-year public or - 30 private school is \$3,500 per year for freshmen and sophomore students, - and \$4,500 for junior and senior students.
+BE IT ENACTED BY THE TENNESSEE YMCA YOUTH IN GOVERNMENT:

+- Section 1: Terms used in this act, unless the context requires otherwise,shall be defined as follows: - 5 HOPE Scholarship a State scholarship awarded to college students, - 6 funded by the Tennessee Education Lottery Scholarship Program - 7 General Assembly Merit Scholarship a scholarship that provides a - 8 supplement of up to \$1,500 for students who achieve a 29 or higher on - 9 the ACT and maintain a minimum of a 3.75 GPA in high school - 10 Lottery a means of raising money by selling numbered tickets and giving - 11 prizes to the holders of numbers drawn at random - 12 Powerball an American lottery game offered by 44 states, the District of - 13 Columbia, Puerto Rico and the U.S. Virgin Islands - 14 Tennessee Promise a scholarship and mentoring program covering - 15 tuition and fees not covered by the Pell grant, the HOPE scholarship, or - state student assistance funds, able to be used at any of the state's - 17 community colleges, colleges of applied technology, or other institution - offering an associate's degree program - 19 Pell Grant provides need-based grants to low-income high school - 20 graduates to promote access to postsecondary education

+- Section 2: Currently, of every dollar spent on a Powerball ticket, 50 cents goes backs to prizes, while 42.2 cents goes to education.
+Additionally, a little over six cents goes to the company selling the ticket, and the remaining penny is returned to the company running the Powerball. - Despite the fact that the purpose of the lottery is to raise money for education, the largest amount of money goes to prizes.

+- 29 Section 3: Currently, the HOPE scholarship for a four-year public or - 30 private school is \$3,500 per year for freshmen and sophomore students, - and \$4,500 for junior and senior students.
 At a two year institution, the

-- 32 HOPE is \$3,000 per year.
-Some students may earn up to another \$1,000 - 33 through either national tests scores or their federal income tax return. - 34 - 35 The mandatory requirements for the HOPE Scholarship are as follows: - 36 graduate from high school - 37 be a Tennessee resident for at least one year - 38 apply by completing the Free Application for Federal Student Aid (FAFSA) - 39 achieve at least a 21 on the ACT or 980 on the SAT - 40 graduate with at least a 3.0 GPA - 41 - 42 Section 4: Every year, college tuition increases by anywhere from 5 to 10 43 percent.
-This figure is significantly higher than the average increase in 44 personal incomes and the general inflation rate.
-However, as college 45 tuition has increased, the HOPE scholarship has not.
+HOPE is \$3,000 per year.
+Some students may earn up to another \$1,000 through either national tests scores or their federal income tax return.

+35 The mandatory requirements for the HOPE Scholarship are as follows:

+36 graduate from high school

+37 be a Tennessee resident for at least one year

+38 apply by completing the Free Application for Federal Student Aid (FAFSA)

+39 achieve at least a 21 on the ACT or 980 on the SAT

+40 graduate with at least a 3.0 GPA

+Section 4: Every year, college tuition increases by anywhere from 5 to 10 percent.
+This figure is significantly higher than the average increase in personal incomes and the general inflation rate.
+However, as college tuition has increased, the HOPE scholarship has not.
 In 2010, the HOPE covered 52.5% of the average college tuition.
-In 2012, this number 46 47 dropped to 49.5%.
-In 2013, it dropped again to the HOPE covering only 48 44.4% of college tuition.
-More specifically, when the lottery scholarships started in 2004, the HOPE covered over 67% of tuition at The University 49 50 of Tennessee at Knoxville (UTK).
-Now, the HOPE covers only 28% of 51 tuition for freshmen and sophomores and 35% of tuition for juniors and 52 seniors at UTK. - 53
+In 2012, this number dropped to 49.5%.
+In 2013, it dropped again to the HOPE covering only 44.4% of college tuition.
+More specifically, when the lottery scholarships started in 2004, the HOPE covered over 67% of tuition at The University of Tennessee at Knoxville (UTK).
+Now, the HOPE covers only 28% of tuition for freshmen and sophomores and 35% of tuition for juniors and seniors at UTK.